ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 };
 ```

-We'll see changing the layout in action later on the example page.
+We'll see changing the layout in action later in the example page.

 ## Dynamic Routing

-Dynamic Routing is a little more complicated.  `Router` is a sealed box, so it's take it as-is or re-write it.
+Dynamic Routing is a little more complicated.  `Router` is a sealed box, so it's take it or re-write it.
 Unless you must, don't.
-With dynamic routing we're not looking to change existing routes, just add and remove dynamic routes.
+We're not looking to change existing routes, just add and remove new dynamic routes.

-Routes are defined at compile time and are internal to the `Router` Component.
+Routes are defined at compile time and are used internally within the `Router` Component.

 RouteView Razor Pages are labelled like this:
 ```html